Erechtheus: Erechtheus I

 Athenians thought of themselves as Erechtheidai, the "sons of Erechtheus".
 In Homer's Iliad (2.
-547–48) Erechteus is the son of "grain-giving Earth", reared by Athena.
+547–48) Erechtheus is the son of "grain-giving Earth", reared by Athena.
 The earth-born son was sired by Hephaestus, whose semen Athena wiped from her thigh with a fillet of wool cast to earth, by which Gaia was made pregnant.

 In the contest for patronage of Athens between Poseidon and Athena, the salt spring on the Acropolis where Poseidon's trident struck was known as the sea of Erechtheus.

 Erechtheus II, king of Athens

 Family

 The second Erechtheus was given a historicizing genealogy as son and heir to King Pandion I of Athens by Zeuxippe, this Pandion being son of Erichthonius.
 This later king Erechtheus may be distinguished as Erechtheus II.
 His siblings were Philomela, Procne, Butes and possibly Teuthras.

 Erechtheus was father, by his wife Praxithea, of sons: Cecrops, Pandorus, Metion and of six daughters, the eldest was Protogeneia, Pandora, Procris, Creusa, Oreithyia and Chthonia.
 Sometimes, his other mentioned children were Orneus, Thespius, Eupalamus, Sicyon and Merope.

 According to Pseudo-Apollodorus, Erechtheus II had a twin brother named Butes who married Erechtheus' daughter Chthonia, the "earth-born".
 The brothers divided the royal power possessed by Pandion, Erechtheus taking the physical rule but Butes taking the priesthood of Athena and Poseidon, this right being passed on to his descendants.
 This late origin myth or aition justified and validated the descent of the hereditary priesthood of the Boutidai family.